Purpose

 Exclusion Criteria

-• Comorbid neurological conditions including spinal cord injury or systematic neurologic illnesses, or central nervous system diseases such as brain tumor or stroke; - Current or history of diagnosis of primary psychotic or major thought disorder within the past five years; - Hospitalization for psychiatric reasons other than suicidal ideation, homicidal ideation, and/or PTSD (within the past 5 years); - Psychiatric or behavioral conditions in which symptoms are unstable or severe (e.g. current delirium, mania, psychosis, active suicidal ideation, homicidal ideation, substance abuse dependency) reported within the past six months; - Non-English speaking; - Presenting symptoms at time of screening that would interfere with participation, specifically active suicidal ideation with intent to harm oneself or active delusional or psychotic thinking; - Difficulties or limitations communicating over the telephone or via teleconferencing systems; - Any planned life events that would interfere with participating in the key elements of the study; - Any major active medical issues that could preclude participation; - Currently being treated for cancer; - Cancer-related pain; - Recently or actively participating in treatment similar to those being investigated (e.g. individual psychotherapy or pelvic floor pt).
+• Comorbid neurological conditions including spinal cord injury or systematic neurologic illnesses, or central nervous system diseases such as brain tumor or stroke; - Current or history of diagnosis of primary psychotic or major thought disorder within the past five years; - Hospitalization for psychiatric reasons other than suicidal ideation, homicidal ideation, and/or PTSD (within the past 5 years); - Psychiatric or behavioral conditions in which symptoms are unstable or severe (e.g. current delirium, mania, psychosis, active suicidal ideation, homicidal ideation, substance abuse dependency) reported within the past six months; - Non-English speaking; - Presenting symptoms at time of screening that would interfere with participation, specifically active suicidal ideation with intent to harm oneself or active delusional or psychotic thinking; - Difficulties or limitations communicating over the telephone or via teleconferencing systems; - Any planned life events that would interfere with participating in the key elements of the study; - Any major active medical issues that could preclude participation; - Currently pregnant; - Currently being treated for cancer; - Cancer-related pain; - Recently or actively participating in treatment similar to those being investigated (e.g. individual psychotherapy or pelvic floor pt).

 Study Design